Fostering a Culture of Safety

 Equipping Employees to Make Safe Decisions

-Creating an incident-free work environment starts with setting clear expectations among employees, contractors and suppliers regarding our safety standards, and providing these individuals with the skills necessary to promote safety in their areas of work.
+Creating an incident-free work environment starts with setting clear expectations among employees, contractors and suppliers regarding our safety standards, and working to equip these individuals with the skills necessary to promote safety in their areas of work.

-The foundation of our safety training efforts is our Stay Accident Free Every Day (S.A.F.E.) initiative, which encourages all workers on our sites to take personal responsibility for their safety and the safety of those around them.
+The foundation of our safety training efforts is our Stay Accident Free Every Day (S.A.F.E.) program, which encourages all workers on our locations to take personal responsibility for their safety and the safety of those around them.
 This behavior-based program addresses the activities that can often lead to safety incidents and encourages actions that create safe work sites and a safe corporate campus.

-To increase safety awareness among campus employees, we initiated both a training program focused on campus-specific slips, trips and falls, as well as other related hazards, and expanded our Good Catch initiative to include campus.
-These targeted communications apply safety to the corporate environment, pointing out behavior often caused by distraction or lack of safety knowledge.
+Our corporate campus employees also remain dedicated to expanding their safety awareness and responsibility by participating in both a campus-specific training program and our Good Catch initiative.
+Through targeted communications, we apply safety to the corporate environment, focusing on behavior often caused by distraction or lack of safety knowledge.

 In addition to providing corporate employees with tangible safety tips and a dedicated campus safety page on our intranet, we review our corporate campus to suggest safety design improvements.
-Past safety improvements have included installing speed bumps in parking garages to increasing signage around pedestrian walkways and reconfiguring the walking and parking areas near our Child Development Center.
-We also have a floor warden emergency response program where designated employees facilitate emergency evacuations and cascade safety messages to their co-workers.
-And, we increased the frequency of our fire and tornado drills to test our emergency action plans, as well as initiated quarterly campus safety Town Hall meetings and frequent topical lunch and learn sessions.
+Past safety improvements have included installing speed bumps in parking garages, increasing signage around pedestrian walkways and reconfiguring the walking and parking areas near our Child Development Center.
+We also have a floor warden emergency response program in which designated employees facilitate emergency evacuations and cascade safety messages to their co-workers.

 Applying Our Uncompromising Safety Standard to Everyone

 We recognize that safety depends on everyone at our work sites.
-For this reason, and to further our commitment to providing a safe work environment, we implemented a comprehensive contractor management and safety program.
+For this reason, and to further our commitment to providing a safe work environment, we facilitate a comprehensive contractor safety management program.

 Each year we review and revise this orientation for accuracy in methodology and compliance with new regulations.
-We also regularly review our contractor safety handbook to further outline and emphasize the basic safety and environmental requirements that all personnel must follow when working on our sites.
-This handbook sets the minimum expectations for acceptable work activity, and reiterates an employee or contractor’s responsibility to stop work that is believed to be unsafe or that could lead to environmental impact.
-Coinciding with this handbook update, we hosted a number of contractor safety orientations, and are continuing these orientations in 2016.
+We also regularly review our contractor safety handbook, which outlines the basic safety and environmental requirements that all personnel must follow when working on our locations.
+This handbook sets the minimum expectations for acceptable work activity and reiterates an employee or contractor’s responsibility to stop work that is believed to be unsafe or that could lead to environmental impact.